KRCU

-KRCU (90.9 MHz) is a non-commercial, listener-supported, public radio station owned by Southeast Missouri State University in Cape Girardeau.
-It airs a radio format of news, talk, jazz and classical music.
-Programming is simulcast on two other Missouri stations, KESF at 88.9 MHz in Ste.
-Genevieve and KDMC-FM at 88.7 MHz in Van Buren.
+KRCU (90.9 MHz) is a non-commercial radio station licensed to Cape Girardeau, Missouri, United States, airing a public radio format of news, talk, jazz and classical music.
+Owned by Southeast Missouri State University in Cape Girardeau, programming is simulcast on two other Missouri stations, KESF on 88.9 MHz in Ste.
+Genevieve and KDMC-FM on 88.7 MHz in Van Buren.
 The stations serve 1.9 million people in Southeast Missouri, Southern Illinois and the Parkland.

-KRCU is Class C2 FM station.
-It has an effective radiated power (ERP) of 6,500 watts.
-The signal covers Cape Girardeau, Jackson, Sikeston, Marble Hill, Perryville and several communities in Southern Illinois.
+KRCU's signal covers Cape Girardeau, Jackson, Sikeston, Marble Hill, Perryville and several communities in Southern Illinois.